William Bialek, Ph.D.John Archibald Wheeler/Battelle Professor, Princeton University

-Bialek received his A.B.
-(1979) and Ph.D.
-(1983) degrees in biophysics from the University of California, Berkeley.
-After postdoctoral appointments at the University of Groningen and at the Institute for Theoretical Physics at the University of California, Santa Barbara, he returned to Berkeley as a faculty member in 1986.
-In late 1990, he joined the newly formed NEC Research Institute (now the NEC Laboratories) in Princeton, where he became an institute fellow.
+Bialek received his A.B. in 1979 and Ph.D. in 1983, both in biophysics, from the University of California, Berkeley.
+After postdoctoral appointments at the University of Groningen and at the Institute for Theoretical Physics at the University of California, Santa Barbara, he returned to UC Berkeley as a faculty member in 1986.
+In late 1990, he joined the newly formed NEC Research Institute (now the NEC Laboratories) at Princeton, where he became an institute fellow.
 He joined the Princeton faculty in 2001.
-His work has been recognized by the National Academy of Sciences and the Swartz Prize for Theoretical and Computational Neuroscience, among other honors.
-As passionate about teaching as about research, he has received the President’s Award for Distinguished Teaching at Princeton and recently published a textbook, Biophysics: Searching for Principles(2012).
+His work has been recognized by the National Academy of Sciences and the Swartz Prize for Theoretical and Computational Neuroscience among other honors.
+As passionate about teaching as about research, he has received the President’s Award for Distinguished Teaching at Princeton and in 2012 published a textbook: Biophysics: Searching for Principles.

 Past Project: Searching for universality in the state space of neural networks